lbuchs/WebAuthn/README.md

 This is only supported by FIDO2 hardware, not by older U2F hardware.

 ### How does it work?
-With normal **server-side key** process, the user enters its username (and maybe password), then the server replys with a list of all public key credential identifier, which had been registered by the user.
+In a typical **server-side key** process, the user provides their username (and sometimes password) and the server responds with a list of all the public key credential identifiers that the user has registered.
-Then, the authenticator takes the first of the provided credential identifier, which has been issued by himself, and responses with a signature which can be validated with the public key provided on registration.
+The authenticator then selects the first credential identifier it issued and responds with a signature that can be verified using the public key registered during the registration process.

-With **client-side key** process, the user don't have to provide an username or password.
+In a client-side key process, the user does not need to provide a username or password.
-The server don't send any identifier; rather, the authenticator is looking up in it's own memory, if there is a key saved for this relying party.
-If yes, he's responding the same way like he's doing if you provide a list of identifier, there is no difference in checking the registration.
+Instead, the authenticator searches its own memory to see if it has saved a key for the relying party.
+If a key is found, the authentication process proceeds in the same way as it would if the server had sent a list of identifiers.
+There is no difference in the verification process.

-Resident Credential is supported by Windows 10 (Firefox, Chromium).
-Browser on old OS like Windows 7 do a fallback to FIDO U2F, which doesn't support resident credential.
+Both Apple and Windows 10/11 (with Firefox and Chromium) support Resident Credential.
+However, older operating systems such as Windows 7 do not support it and instead fall back to using FIDO U2F.

 ### How can I use it with this library?
 #### on registration